Kevin Mazur/Getty Images for Robin Hood

 We're not entirely sure Ben would be there for the do-over.

-"If you went by what people said...I wasn't cool and I wasn't talented, and I was like the lowest rung of cool and talented that you could possibly be in the public consciousness at that time," he recalled that period of his life to Bill Simmons last year.
+"If you went by what people said...I wasn't cool and I wasn't talented, and I was like the lowest rung of cool and talented that you could possibly be in the public consciousness at that time," he recalled that period of his life on HBO's Any Given Wednesday With Bill Simmons in 2016.
 "I had broken up with Jennifer Lopez and I had like three or four movies in a row that had bombed."

 Salvatore Laporta/Getty Images

-Asked on Today her thoughts about the hype surrounding her husband's move to New York, as well as the attention he gets overall, particularly from women, Cynthia told Matt Lauer, laughing, "You know what, I'm flattered by that.
+Asked on Today her thoughts about the hype surrounding her husband's move to New York, as well as the attention he gets overall, particularly from women, Scurtis tells Matt Lauer, laughing, "You know what, I'm flattered by that.
 I mean he's my husband and if people find him attractive and sexy, great!
 I mean, you know, it's sexy!
 You know? it's flattering, it's flattering to me."

 Despite still being one of the best hitters in baseball, his reputation for post-season futility begins this October.
 Not so his post-season fertility, as he and Cynthia welcome their first child, daughter Natasha, on Nov.
 18.

 Lopez marries Anthony on June 5 at her Beverly Hills home, telling the guests they were invited to a garden party and surprising them with a wedding.
-Meanwhile, she answers her own question about whether you spend time sticking around to make it work, because she dropped a bombshell last year by telling W she knew right away that something wasn't right about this marriage.
+Meanwhile, she answers her own question about whether you spend time sticking around to make it work, because she dropped a bombshell in 2016 by telling W she knew "very quickly" that something wasn't right about this union.

 Yankees fan J.Lo and Mets fan Anthony take a trip to the ballpark for a Subway Series game and the VIPs wind up taking pic on the field with the Yankees' All-Star third baseman.